-Consider removing parcel tax and corporate head tax from menu; keep others on the list.

-Rationale:

-- Parcel tax flat rate of \$467/year too high to be politically viable.
-Regional housing bond will already be asking Bay Area property owners to tax themselves.
-Although a "per square foot" rate and split roll could result in lower tax for most homeowners, its complexity would be hard to communicate to voters. - Corporate head tax high administrative burden for MTC with no simple tax to "piggyback" upon.
-Additional concerns identified that a flat tax per employee is less equitable than a payroll tax (from employer standpoint) and options to mitigate those concerns would be administratively burdensome and hard to communicate.
+- Revise parcel tax to square footage basis and remove corporate head tax from menu; keep all others on the list. - Explore a Bay Area-specific vehicle registration surcharge - Rationale: - Parcel tax flat rate of \$467/year is too high to be politically viable, but some stakeholders recommend exploring a "per square foot" rate and split roll approach that could result in lower tax rate for most homeowners. - Corporate head tax high administrative burden for MTC with no simple tax to "piggyback" upon.
+Additional concerns identified that a flat tax per employee is less equitable than a payroll tax (from employer standpoint) and options to mitigate those concerns would be administratively burdensome and hard to communicate. - Registration surcharge has nexus to transportation and would be a stable, new funding source.
+Limitation is major upgrade to DMV vehicle database makes this option not viable before 2029, according to DMV.